gfarrell/knobble/README.md

 ## TODO

-- [ ] Finish off rewrite
+- [x] Finish off rewrite
   - [x] Create pipeline functions for connecting things
   - [x] Create download helper for pooling connections
   - [x] Create a link extraction helper
   - [x] Create basic factories for crawling pages as a SourceSink
+  - [x] See if you can replace the download pool with HTTP[S].Agent
-  - [ ] Create basic sinks for downloading files and writing data files (CSV, JSON)
+  - [x] Create basic sinks for downloading files and writing data files (CSV, JSON)
-  - [ ] Make a nice CLI to show the queue count, progress indicators, current processes, etc..
+- [ ] Add a Sink-retry wrapper (higher-order sink)
+- [x] Add a URL filter
+- [ ] Write some examples
 - [ ] Find a nice way to handle errors
 - [ ] Make it a proper library with a good build toolchain
-- [ ] Write some examples
+- [ ] Make a nice CLI to show the queue count, progress indicators, etc.
 - [ ] Finish README documentation

 ## Basic Usage